k3a/pytroll-collectors/doc/source/index.rst

         converting numeric segments or segment ranges to strings.

     critical_files
-        Describes the files that must be unconditionally present.
-If timeout is reached and one or more critical files are missing, no message is published and all further processing ceases.
-The critical files are describes as a comma-separated string.
+        Describes the files that must present.
+If timeout is reached while one or more critical files are missing and the set has ``is_critical_set`` enabled, no message is published and all further processing for the time slot ceases.
+        The critical files are described as a comma-separated string.
         Each item must contain exactly one colon (``:``).
 The part before the colon is a string describing the channel.
 The channel string may be empty, such as in cases where the filename does not contain a channel